-Departures from February to September 2019
+Departures up to September 2019

 South Africans call their homeland ‘a world in one country’.
 It covers an area equivalent to five times the size of Britain, with a climate ranging from temperate, Mediterranean and sub-tropical to desert; it offers spectacular scenery with arguably the finest wildlife on earth and no less than eleven official languages.
 South Africa is truly a world-class destination!